2020-Spring-Cohort/virtual-pets-amok-pet-people/README2.md

-// THESE ARE OLD DIRECTIONS //
-Welcome to the Virtual Alien Game.
-In this game you will choose your Alien type and name.
-When the game opens, you will hit 1 to create a new alien.
-It must have a name and you must pick a type by choosing either "cyborg" or "organic".

 // WELCOME TO THE ALIEN GAME //
-1. Open the Game (at any time you can press 0 to exit and possible save)
+1. Open the Game (at any time you can press 0 to exit)

-2. If nothing is saved, press 1 to make first alien:
+2. Press 1 to make your first alien:
     2a.
-First choose your culture (Plutonian or Neptunian) 2b.
+First choose your Alien's Name
+    2b.
 Then choose your Type (organic or cyborg)
     2c.
-Finish by choosing your name
+Finish by choosing your race (Plutonian or Neptunian)

-Neptunians get sweet pay.
-Plutonians get hot food.
+        Neptunians get extra cash when they are paid.
+        Plutonians get extra food when they are fed.

-3. After you make an alien, press a button to see all the aliens in your shelter.
-Including their name, type, and hunger (or battery level if they are cyborg).
+3. After you make an alien, you can press 4 button to see all the aliens in your shelter.

-4. You have the ability to feed all the pets or one at a time.
+    Including their name and other characteristics.

+4. Pressing 2 will allow you to take action on all the aliens at once, while pressing 3 will allow you to take action on just one particular alien.

-5. Every time you take an action, things will "tick" this ticking changes the hunger, boredom, or finances of the alien, and, once it gets to a critical point, you need to take action such as give them data (read a book), feed them, or acquire money at their job.
+5. Every time you take an action, things will "tick" this ticking changes the hunger, intelligence, or finances of the alien, and, once it gets to a critical point, you need to take action such as give them data (read a book), feed them, or acquire money at their job.
-    - Once hunger gets to a critical level-8 --- you must feed your alien.
-    - Once intelligence drops to level 2, your alien needs to read/download data
-    - Once Finances drop to level 2, your alien needs to go to work.

-6. As long as an alien has decent finances and intelligence, you can release them from the shelter back their home planet.  *** As long as these levels are not critical.

-NOTES FOR US

-Main Application Big Picture Stuff
--Tick method for every action
--exit at any point
--do everything with 1, 2, 3, or 4
+6. You can release aliens from the shelter back their home planet by pressing 5 and picking the alien you would like to adopt out (please spell the name right!).